markteehan/file-chunk-connectors/README.md

 Similar to  "spooldir", this connector monitors an input directory for new files that match an input patterns.
 Eligible files are split into fixed-size chunks of
 _binary.chunk.size.bytes_ which are produced to a kafka topic before moving the file to the "finished" directory (or the "error" directory if any failure occurred).
 The input directory on the sending device requires sufficient headroom to duplicate the largest file, since file chunks are written to the filesystem temporarily during streaming.
 Files are processed one at a time: the first queued file is chunked, sent and finished; before the second file is processed; and so on.
-The connector observes & recreates subdirectories (to one level): if an eligible file is created in a subdirectory "field-team-056", then the sink connector will reassemble the file in a subdirectory of the same name.
+The connector observes & recreates subdirectories (to multiple levels): if an eligible file is created in a subdirectory "field-team-056", then the sink connector will reassemble the file in a subdirectory of the same name.

 ## Payloads
 Message payloads are encoded as bytestream: there is no use of message schemas.
 Any Kafka client can be used to consume events created by the source connector.
 The accompanying file-chunk-sink connector reassembles chunks as files to a local filesystem using metadata in the message headers.
 This borrows from the open-source file-sink connector.

+## Immutability
+EOS is not required as there is no usage of keys/headers/offsets to detect replay of files: as the target data object is a file; replay of data from source recreates the target file, overwriting if it already exists.
+Retaining target files for as long as necessary can be used to absorb duplicates caused by data replay from source.
+Changing the subdirectory name on the sending machine (or placing files in a new subdirectory) will force creating of a new subdirectory at the target machine, which may be useful technique to replay data without overwriting existing target files.

+## Ordering
+With single partition operation, chunks are produced and consumed in order.
+With multi-partition operation, chunks arrive out of order but assembly of the final file starts when all chunks are available.
+File assembly is always in files order: since chunks are numbered monotonically, they are always assembled in order.
+At present sleep/iterate cycles for the sink connector are not configurable; this will be changed soon.

-## Delivery guarantees
+## Change Log
-Similar to spooldir, data can be replayed by moving files from finished.path to input.path.
-The sink connector writes to a single directory, with a ".PROCESSING" extension while a file is being assembled.
-The sink connector writes a new file when the first chunk is consumed; subsequent chunks are appended in sequence, and the ".PROCESSING" extension is removed by renaming the file after writing the final chunk.
-Message metadata is used to check the chunk count for each file.
+### Jan 2024
+- multi-task operation: parallelize by increasing the topic partitions and tasks.max for source and sink connectors
+- MDS verification: a reassembled files with a MD5 checksum mismatch (compared with the source files) returns a failure
+- although files chunks are consumed out of order, assembly enters a sleep & retry routine while chunks are streamed.
+This defaults to 3 iterations of 30 second intervals.

 ## Limitations
 These limitations are in place for the current release:
-- tasks.count = 1 - queued files are processed by a single uploader task
-- partitions = 1 - single-partition operation to ensure out of the box ordering of chunks
 - maximum chunk count for any single file is 100,000
-- further testing is need to determine the maximum file size that can be sent
-- file integrity is determined by chunk count, other techniques (chunk size verification, MD5 UUID) will be added.
+- the maximum file size must fit inside the JVM of the source (and sink) machine (this is needed for MD5 verification)

 ## License
 This repo contains compiled jarfiles only, so there is no license restriction for usage.